 In Matthew 15, this morning’s Gospel, when the woman from Canaan comes to Jesus pleading for mercy for her daughter, Jesus is not disinterested in her because she is a Gentile.
 Some have suggested that she taught Jesus about his wider mission.
 I think this unlikely, given his healing of the Centurion’s servant in Matthew 8, where he says, I have not found such great faith in all Israel.
 Jesus clearly knew Isaiah.
 And in Matthew 10, after being rejected by the Pharisees, there is a quotation from Isaiah, two passages of how the Messiah will be received outside of the Jewish camp – in Him will the Gentiles trust.

 So why does Jesus seem to respond to the woman so roughly?
-When we hear the words, we are shocked, but that is because we are not oppressed by this demon of exclusiveness on the basis of race, we are Christians.
+When we hear the words, we are shocked, but that is because we are not oppressed by this demon of exclusiveness on the basis of race or tribe, we are Christians.
 The disciples, on the other hand, probably agree with every response of Jesus.
 First his silence to her cries.
 Then, “I was sent only to the lost tribes of Israel”.
 Then, even more offensively, “It is not right to take the children’s bread and throw it to the dogs.”

 I quoted this before: George MacDonald says, “Jesus would arouse in them the disapproval of their own exclusiveness, by putting it on for a moment that they might see it apart from themselves” and “their hearts were moved for the woman” as our hearts are.
 By speaking out loud what they are thinking inwardly, those inner thoughts come out in the open, the lie can be revealed and broken.